 - If your contact is uncomfortable, take it out, inspect it for tears or defects, rinse it out, and—if your eye feels okay—put it back in.
 If it isn't comfortable, don't wear it.
 Wear your glasses.

-- Which brings us to this: always have a pair of glasses you can use when your contacts aren't comfortable.
+- Always have a pair of glasses you can use when your contacts are uncomfortable.
 You can aggravate an infection in the eye by wearing a contact lens over an infection or scratch.

 - Call your ophthalmologist if you have blurred vision, pain, or redness.
 Most ophthalmologists have emergency slots.
 Bring your contacts and your solutions so we can inspect and culture them for bacteria if needed.

 - Don't over-wear your contacts.
 Two-week contacts should only be worn for two weeks (removing them every night), not until they are uncomfortable.
 And never sleep in your contacts!
 Sleeping in contacts increases the risk of corneal ulcer or deep infection in the eye.